 It’s possible that after your initial assessment has been completed that your trustee will suggest alternatives to filing a consumer proposal.
 Here are some of the alternatives that may be presented to you:

 - A debt management program

 - Personal bankruptcy (only if your financial situation warrants it)

-The purpose of this assessment is to evaluate your financial situation and to have your options laid out.
-Also, being able to discuss each option with your trustee is very important.
-This being said it is important to find a trustee that you have a good rapport with.
+Being able to discuss each option with your trustee is very important.
+It is important to find a trustee that you have a good rapport with.
 If you feel you don’t want to work with whomever you meet, you can always arrange to meet with another trustee.

 When it comes to this initial process, everyone acts differently.
 Some people will make an immediate decision based on the list of options they just read.
 Others will require a lot more time and want to weigh the pros and cons of each option.
 Always remember that this is your life so it’s your decision.
 The Licensed Insolvency Trustee is there just to help you weigh these pros and cons, not to push you in a certain direction.

 A consumer proposal is a drastic step to take when dealing with unresolved debt, as it can have a negative effect on your credit score for a few years.
 That said, the protection it can offer you might make it worth it, especially if you’re unable to continue paying your creditors in full at the current interest rate.
 Reach out to a trustee to see if a consumer proposal is right for you.